decentralized-identity/trustdidweb-v03/spec/definitions.md

 [[def: DID Log, DID Logs]]

-~ A DID Log is a list of [[ref: Entries]] one being added for each update of an entry item, including new versions of the [[ref: DIDDoc]] or changed information necessary to generate or validate the DID.
+~ A DID Log is a list of [[ref: Entries]], with an entry added for each update of the DID, including new versions of the [[ref: DIDDoc]] or changed information necessary to generate or validate the DID.

 [[def: DID Log Entry, DID Log Entries, Entries, Log Entries]]